|

 "Dear gods," whispered Eowyn.

-The friends sat silent for a moment, stunned by Dínendals
+The friends sat in silence for a moment, stunned by Dínendals

 revelation.